 Karl Schroeder goes in an unexpected direction with his second Virga novel, and the result is exactly what one hopes for in a sequel.
-A good sequel is one in which concepts introduced and possibilities only hinted at in earlier books are allowed to flower.
+A good sequel is one in which concepts introduced and possibilities only hinted at in earlier books are allowed to flower, not merely repeat the journey of paths already trod.
 Schroeder doesn't let us down.
-Queen of Candesce doesn't simply rehash Sun of Suns, but expands upon its story and opens up more of Schroeder's stunning world for us to explore, allowing us glimpses of its most wondrous and dangerous secrets, not to mention its strangest denizens.
+Queen of Candesceexpands upon Sun of Suns, its story opening up more of Schroeder's stunning world for us to explore, allowing us glimpses of its most wondrous and dangerous secrets, and its strangest denizens.

 One thing Queen of Candesce has going for it is that Schroeder has opted for a more interesting protagonist.
 Venera Fanning — ruthless, pragmatic, unclouded by sentiment, yet whose lifetime of anger and mistrust masks inner fragility — takes center stage for Virga's second act.
 The plot this time builds gradually in narrative complexity as Schroeder carefully adds one layer upon another like a master craftsman.
 And the next sentence may spoil some of the ending of book one (though I'll be as careful as I can), so proceed with caution.